 Where is our Van Gaal?
 Will a British coach ever become a big beast, like Jose Mourinho or Arsène Wenger?
 It is imperative, on so many levels, that Brendan Rodgers succeeds at Liverpool.
 He is a powerful role model for the domestic system.

-Rodgers is a powerful role model for the domestic system He is the product of failure, like all winners.
+He is the product of failure, like all winners.
 He has learned his trade at relatively humble clubs like Watford, Reading and Swansea.
 This will be a definitive season for him.
 Van Gaal will galvanise United.
 Mourinho has assembled a squad of intimidating depth and quality.
 Wenger has answered critics of his parsimony.

 Meanwhile, in another world, our friend is back on eBay, looking for a ratchet.
 He broke his while trying to mend a goalpost.
 Pray that his potential is realised, and his sacrifices are not in vain.